 The "prepayment lockout period" for a mortgage loan begins on the date of the mortgage note and generally ends on the last calendar day of the month in which the first anniversary date of the mortgage note occurs.
 (If the mortgage note is dated the 1st, the "prepayment lockout period" ends on the last calendar day of the preceding month.)
 After the prepayment lockout period, a "loan year" is each succeeding 12-month period during the term of the mortgage loan.
-The term and prepayment lockout period end date of the prepayment lockout period are disclosed on Annex A.
+The term and prepayment lockout period end date of the prepayment lockout period and the term and each prepayment period are disclosed on Annex A.